esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 <div markdown = "1">

 The present tutorials covers the basic implementation towards *deep learning*.
 Most of this young research field is quite extensively based on the neural networks (that we implemented in a [previous tutorial](/atiam-ml-2-neural-networks/)).
 Therefore, a good knowledge of the previous implementations is required.
 We will first construct an **auto-encoder** to perform an *unsupervised learning* directly from any data.
 Then, we will see how we can *transfer* this knowledge to a more extensive *supervised classifier*.
 Finally, we will extend these implementations with the use and visualization of **convolutional filters**.
+This tutorial is an adaptation of the [UFLDL tutorials](http://ufldl.stanford.edu/wiki/index.php/UFLDL_Tutorial) for audio data.

 </div>{: .notice--blank}